Fear OF NOISES

 Destructive behavior is a dog's outward display of trying to cope with stress.
 It is a dog's natural response to chew on something when dealing with anxiety.

-Aggression - people or dogs
+fear or anxious with people or dogs

 When dogs don't respond to recall dogs don't have selective hearing, they are just making the decision, as pack leader, if they want to respond.

 Dogs they can’t possibly understand that the neighbor coming home, the mail man, or a visitor ringing the doorbell isn’t a possible threat.
 When dogs bark they are simply guarding their home and trying to keep their pack safe.